-*p-value obtained from chi-square test of contingency table

-Data are in (weighted %).

-Absolute number of participants does not perfectly correspond to percentages presented because weighted analyses were used.

-Table 2 represents the percentage distribution of the child’s characteristics by type of Exclusive-Breastfeeding.
-Among 632 children it can be shown that 54.91% child born by C-section delivery and they get EBF and about 45.09% Non-EBF.
-On the other hand, the highest prevalence of EBF was 55.42% are the more fortunate and lowest prevalence of EBF were 44.58% are unfortunate to get EBF if they are born by vaginal delivery rather than home.
-There shows no difference between child sex, EBF in the female child was 55.53% and 55.10% was in males.
-On another side, 58.57% of children were EBF and 41.43% of children are Non-EBF having a large size at birth.
-It is the lowest (48.81%) in a child whose births very small in size.
-As expected, as age increases EBF was decreasing in a significant rate, 80.33% of children in our country are of 0-1 months are exclusively breastfed somewhere it can be shown that 61.83% of children having 2-3 months age are exclusively breastfed and this percentage (31.74) is lowest in higher age group 4-5 months of child.
+Table 2 represents the percentage distribution of different confounding factors of the child’s characteristics by type of Exclusive-Breastfeeding.
+Among 632 children it can be shown that 27.20% child born by C-section delivery and they get EBF.
+On another side, 69.33% of children were EBF and having an average size at birth.
+As age increases EBF was decreasing in a significant rate, 39.47% of children in our country are of 0-1 months are exclusively breastfed somewhere it can be shown that 38.40% of children having 2-3 months age are exclusively breastfed and this percentage (22.13%) is lowest in the higher age group 4-5 months of the child.

-Table 2: Chi-Square test for identifying child’s characteristics associate with exclusive breastfeeding among infant in Bangladesh